SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/Research_Materials/scoring_criteria.md

 # Scoring Criteria: Router Evaluation

-Each router is scored from 0–10 for every subcategory, based on objective or documented information.
+Each router is scored from 0–10 for every subcategory based on objective or documented information.

 ## Security Criteria

 ### Default Credentials Enforced
 - 10 = Requires unique password on first use
 - 5 = Uses default password but prompts for change
-- 0 = Uses static default credentials with no enforcement
+- 0 = Uses default credentials

 ### Firmware Update Frequency
 - 10 = ≥4 security updates per year